Pedagogy of the Oppressed: Synopsis

+Freire claims that it is easy for the oppressed to fight their oppressors, becoming oppressors and restarting the cycle of oppression.
+Additionally, he claims that to be fully human again, the oppressors must be identified and work to seek liberation, with the next step following an understanding of the oppressors' goals.

-Oppressors are purely materialistic.
+He also claims that oppressors are purely materialistic.
 They see humans as objects and by suppressing individuals, they can own these humans.
 While they may not be consciously putting down the oppressed, they value ownership over humanity, essentially dehumanizing themselves.
 This is important to realize, as the goal of the oppressed is to not only gain power.
 It is to allow all individuals to become fully human so that no oppression can exist.

 Freire states that once the oppressed understand their oppression and discover their oppressors, the next step is dialogue, or discussion with others to reach the goal of humanization.
 Freire also highlights other events on this journey that the oppressed must undertake.
 There are many situations that the oppressed must be wary of.
 For example, they must be aware of the oppressors trying to help the oppressed.
 These people are deemed falsely generous, and to help the oppressed, one must first fully become the oppressed, mentally and environmentally.
 Only the oppressed can allow humanity to become fully human with no instances of objectification.

 In chapter 2, Freire outlines his theories of education.
 The first discussed is the banking model of education.
-He believes the fundamental nature of education is to be narrative.
+He believes the prevailing mode of education is narrative.
 There is one individual reciting facts and ideas (the teacher) and others who just listen and memorize everything (the students).
 There is no connection with their real life, resulting in a very passive learning style.

 This form of education is termed the banking model of education.
 The banking model is very closely linked with oppression.
 It is built on the fact that the teacher knows all, and there exist inferiors who must just accept what they are told.
 They are not allowed to question the world or their teachers.
 This lack of freedom highlights the comparisons between the banking model of education and oppression.
 Freire urges the dismissal of the banking model of education, and the adoption of the problem-posing model.
 This new model encourages a discussion between teacher and student.
 It blurs the line between the two as everyone learns alongside each other, creating equality and the lack of oppression.
 There are many ways the banking model of education aligns with oppression.
 Essentially, it dehumanizes the student.